-"In any low rise residential building required to be an All-Electric Building or All Electric Design under this code, fireplaces shall be electric, not fueled by Fuel Gas."
+In any single family building required to be an All-Electric Building or All Electric Design under this code, interior and exterior fireplaces shall be electric, not fueled by Fuel Gas.

 F. Section 150.0(h) - Space-conditioning equipment.
 Section 150.0(h) is amended to add the following sentence to the beginning of the section: